TathergangBrathering/Alphabetazation/draft/unit-test.md

 Hard words in his face
 He better should embrace
-And learn how to write a test
+And learn how to wri-hite a test
 For your next best psycho path!

   Unit tests, unit tests